 Wisdom Tooth Extraction Myths

-A is a popular procedure that most people are familiar with.
+A wisdom tooth extraction is a popular procedure that most people are familiar with.
 However, as with most popular knowledge, not everything people believe is true, and that includes beliefs about removing wisdom teeth.
 Debunking these myths is important as they could be prohibiting individuals from getting the procedure that is necessary to maintain good oral health.

 Debunking myths about wisdom tooth extraction